Riehle.net

 subclade of R-M420 (R1a)

 This haplogroup assessment comes from a descendant of Joseph Riehle Sr. who immigrated to Lafayette Indiana from Baden in 1854.
 Male siblings of Joseph also settled in Lafayette as well as in Kansas City, MO.
 An estimated 99.7% of documented test-subjects in this haplogroup are in subclade R-M417 which appears to have originated well north of Baden with its greatest numbers in Scandinavia, Poland and Russia as well as Germany.
-More testing from this line would be very helpful.
+More testing from this line is needed.

 R1b1-S21, aka R-M405, aka R-U106, aka R1b1a1a2a1a1From a Riehle in Germany near Stuttgart (Württemberg).
 This haplogroup is held by about 19% of men in Germany.
-We encourage other Württemberg Riehle or other German Riehle descendants to participate.
+Still, we know there are other men with different surnames from the same region who are in the E-V13 Y-Haplogroup.
+We encourage other Württemberg Riehle’s or other German Riehle descendants to participate.
+We are especially interested in Riehle’s or Rielin’s in or from Mähringen Württemberg.

 Riehle.Net is now also working with Family Tree DNA where we have established a Surname Project: “Riehle of Germanic Europe”.
 You can work with us through either site to explore our common and diverse Y-DNA connections.